 Kearney real estate is some of the most expensive in Nebraska, although Kearney house values don't compare to the most expensive real estate in the U.S.

 Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Kearney is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Kearney is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Kearney who work in office and administrative support (14.46%), sales jobs (12.89%), and management occupations (8.30%).
+Overall, Kearney is a city of sales and office workers, professionals, and service providers.
+There are especially a lot of people living in Kearney who work in office and administrative support (13.96%), sales jobs (12.59%), and management occupations (8.72%).

-In addition, Kearney is a college town.
-There are a lot of students in Kearney attending college, and as a result Kearney provides a number of services, amenities and opportunities geared to the needs and activities of students.
+Kearney is also a college town, where lots of students live while attending area colleges.
+Because of the high percentage of people living in Kearney enrolled in college, Kearney has a number of services, amenities and opportunities geared towards the needs and activities of students.

-The education level of Kearney citizens is very high relative to the national average among all cities (21.84%): 36.79% of adults in Kearney have a bachelor's degree or even advanced degree.
+The citizens of Kearney are very well educated compared to the average community in the nation: 36.73% of adults in Kearney have a bachelor's degree or even advanced degree.

 The most common language spoken in Kearney is English.
-Other important languages spoken here include Spanish and Chinese.
+Other important languages spoken here include Spanish and Langs. of India.